 There are a few places where you can view deployments in the New Relic UI after they have been recorded.
 You can view deployments in the UI:

-- In the activity feed of the APM Summary, New Relic One Service summary, and entity summary pages.
+- In the activity feed of the APM Summary, Service summary, and entity summary pages.

 - On APM performance charts as a chart marker.